tylerstanczak/CP4I-Multus/README.md

 - OpenShift 4.6.12 or later
   - [Click here to follow the OpenShift 4.6 Installation Docs if you don't already have OpenShift installed](https://docs.openshift.com/container-platform/4.6/welcome/index.html)

 - License for Cloud Pak for Integration 2021.1

+- The capabilities and runtimes in Cloud Pak for Integration have varying storage requirements.
+At a minimum, you will require a storage class that supports the RWO access mode.
+For Asset Repository, Operations Dashboard, App Connect dashboard, Aspera HSTS, and MQ, you will also require a storage class that supports the RWX access mode.
+The recommended storage providers are:

+  - OpenShift Container Storage version 4.x (starting with version 4.2 or higher)
+  - Portworx Storage, version 2.5.5 or above
+  - IBM Cloud Block Storage and IBM Cloud File Storage

 - Highly Recommended: Deploy [Operations Dashboard](IBM%20docs%20Installing%20MQ.md) before deploying additional CP4I capabilities